Confidential Hotline

 We take the privacy and dignity of our clients very seriously.
 We may ask questions, but remember that you have the right to only disclose information that you are comfortable with and decline to answer questions asked.

-Our top priority is to be a resource for you.
-When a contact comes in, the advocate will ask for a first name to help make the conversation go more smoothly.
-It is your choice if you want to give your real first name, a fake name, or decline to share a name at all.
-We also ask for a range of personal information to best understand your needs and provide the most appropriate guidance and local resources.
-For example we ask about your age, location, nature of abuse, family dynamics and more.
-We also ask you how you learned about us so we can adapt and best reach those who need our services.
+In our effort to best support you, we may ask questions that allow us to best understand your needs and provide the most appropriate guidance and resources.
+For example, we ask about your age, location, nature of abuse, family dynamics and more.
 Again, it is your right to choose what you want to share.
 You do not have to answer any question you do not want to.

 Yes.
 Many of our calls are from concerned family members, friends, rabbis, and professionals.
 We can help you figure out how to best support them during this difficult time.